Analytical electron microscopy analysis of insulating and metallic phases in nanostructured vanadium dioxide: Results and Discussion

-We further fit the cluster representants by a sum of eight Gaussian peaks (for details on fitting, see Figure~S3 of the Supporting Information), whose energies are plotted in Figure~\ref{fig:Figure_3}(b).
+We further fit the cluster representants by a sum of \dlt{eight} seven Gaussian peaks (for details on fitting, see Figure~S3 of the Supporting Information)\dlt{, whose energies} .
+Energies of five of the fitted peaks corresponding to spectral features of our interest are plotted in Figure~\ref{fig:Figure_3}(b).
 Notably, energies and relative strengths of V and O peaks strongly depend on the local oxidation state.
-The energies of V \textit{L}$_3$ and \textit{L}$_2$ peaks increase with a higher oxidation state of V, and importantly, we observe the emergence of a pre-peak, which has been attributed as a clear signature of crystalline VO$_2$. \cite{Gloter2001,Li2014_EELS-Francouzi} Another clear signature is the increasing intensity of the first O \textit{K} peak at $\sim 529$~eV (V 3\textit{d} $t_{2g}$ bands) \cite{Hebert2002}.
+The energies of V \textit{L}$_3$ and \textit{L}$_2$ peaks increase with a higher oxidation state of V, and importantly, we observe the emergence of a pre-peak, which has been attributed as a clear signature of crystalline VO$_2$\dlt{.} \cite{Gloter2001,Li2014_EELS-Francouzi}.
+Another clear signature is the increasing intensity of the first O \textit{K} peak at $\sim 529$~eV (V 3\textit{d} $t_{2g}$ bands) \cite{Hebert2002}.
 Such analysis allows for the precise assignment of our clusters with different V$_x$O$_y$ stoichiometries.
-We find that the first cluster can be attributed to VO.
-The sub-clustering then results in distinguishing VO and VO$+$O, where the latter corresponds to areas with the O in other compounds or free O, yielding an increase of a broad peak centred around 539~eV [green spectra in Figure~\ref{fig:Figure_3}(a)].
-We then identify V$_2$O$_3$ (orange spectrum) with nearly equal intensities of O \textit{K} peaks.
-The last two clusters (blue and red spectra) exhibit a clear pre-peak around 515~eV and an intense first O \textit{K} peak, which for both yields the VO$_2$ assignment.
-However, a closer inspection reveals a slight energy shift between the V peaks and a different intensity ratio of O peaks between these two clusters.
+We find that the first cluster in each dataset can be attributed to VO due to the missing first O \textit{K} peak.
+However, we notice a difference between the cluster representants in the region around 539~eV.
+A broad peak associated with \dlt{The sub-clustering then results in distinguishing VO and VO$+$O, where the latter corresponds to areas with} the O in other compounds or free O\cite{doi:10.1021/acs.chemrev.9b00439} appears for the case of the measurement at room temperature.
+We thus denote the cluster representant as ``VO+O''. \dlt{, yielding an increase of a broad peak centred around 539~eV [green spectra in Figure~\ref{fig:Figure_3}(a)]}.
+We then identify V$_2$O$_3$ (orange and yellow cluster representants \dlt{spectrum}) with \dlt{nearly equal intensities of} two emergent O \textit{K} peaks of comparable intensities.
+The last two \dlt{clusters} cluster representants obtained for room and elevated temperature (blue and red spectra, respectively) exhibit a clear pre-peak around 515~eV and an intense first O \textit{K} peak, which for both yields the VO$_2$ assignment.
+However, a closer inspection reveals a slight energy shift \dlt{between the V peaks} and a different intensity ratio of O peaks between these two clusters.
+Interestingly, we did not identify any signature of V$_2$O$_5$, although it is rather common in nominally VO$_2$ thin films~\cite{MARVEL2015217}.
+EELS of V$_2$O$_5$ is typical by much higher contribution of the O \textit{K} peaks compared to V \textit{L} peaks~\cite{Su2001_electronReduction}.